Naga-Manohar-Y/LLM_From_Scratch/README.md

 ---

 ## **1. Understanding Large Language Models**
+**What is an LLM?**
+- A Large Language Model (LLM) is a deep neural network trained on vast amounts of text data to understand and generate human-like text.
+LLMs use the transformer architecture, which enables them to focus on different parts of the input using an attention mechanism.
+These models, trained via next-word prediction, power applications like chatbots, text summarization, and code generation.
+- LLMs are widely used for:
+  - Text generation
+  - Machine translation
+  - Sentiment analysis
+  - Summarization
+  - Question answering
+  - Conversational AI (e.g., ChatGPT, Gemini, Claude)

 - Introduction to transformers and self-attention.
 - How GPT models work: tokenization, embeddings, and autoregressive generation.
 - Overview of training objectives like masked language modeling and next-token prediction.